Policy paper

 Details

-The offshore area covers from 12 nautical miles out to the maritime borders with France and the Channel Islands.
+The south inshore marine plan area stretches from Folkestone in Kent to the River Dart in Devon.
+The south offshore marine plan area includes the area from 12 nautical miles out to the maritime borders with France and the Channel Islands.
+The South Marine Plan was adopted on 17 July 2018.

-Amending or replacing the South Marine plans
+Amending or replacing the South Marine Plan

 Marine planning

-Marine planning is the approach to managing the seas around England introduced by the Marine and Coastal Access act 2009.
+Marine planning is the approach to managing the seas around England introduced by the Marine and Coastal Access Act 2009.

 • inform and guide marine users and regulators